Örjan Ramberg: Biography

 Örjan Ramberg started his acting career in musicals with leading parts in the original Swedish stagings of Hair (1971) and Jesus Christ Superstar (1972; opposite, among others, Agnetha Fältskog (later of ABBA) as Mary Magdalene).
 He was later educated in the dramatic arts at Sweden's National Academy of Dramatic Art (in Sweden colloquially known as "Scenskolan") in Malmö, 1974–1977.
-Since 1978, he has been part of Sweden's Royal Dramatic Theatre (Dramaten) ensemble.
+Since 1978, he has been part of Sweden's Royal Dramatic Theatre ensemble.

 In 1969, he recorded a single, "Balladen om killen", produced by Göran Lagerberg, which became a minor hit on Tio i Topp, reaching number 13.